Amalfi-Festival/amalfi-festival-org/_includes/application-instructions.md

         724 Chesapeake Ave.<br/>
         Silver Spring, MD 20910</div>

 1. Applications are accepted until spaces are filled.
+Formal participation in the program may not be considered confirmed until deposits are accepted by Center for Musical Studies.

 1. Balance of payment is due upon receipt of invoice, approximately 60 days before departure.
 Pay <a href="{{ site.baseurl }}{% link payment.html %}?balance=1">electronically via PayPal</a> or by mail using instructions above.